faranalytics/memoir/README.md

 # Memoir

-Memoir is a type checked logging facility with a simple and familiar interface - for server and client applications.
+Memoir is a type-checked logging facility with a simple and familiar interface - for server and client applications.

 ## Install